BATLLÓ BENCH

 Batlló Bench

-Casa Batllónamed after the owners at the time, designed the Antoni Gaudí between 1904 and 1906 and designed a small selection of seating - chairs and benches - especially for this residential and commercial building in the heart of Barcelona.
-Like the charismatic building, on whose façade the legend of St. George is immortalized, the furniture designed for the building also bears Gaudí's unique signature.
-Both the Batlló Bench and the Batlló Chair form is subordinate to function.
-A seat that is rolled out towards the back and a backrest that embraces the sitter give the Batlló Bench ergonomic comfort.
+Casa Batlló, named after its then-owners, designed Antoni Gaudí Between 1904 and 1906, he completely remodeled the building and designed a small selection of seating – chairs and benches – specifically for this residential and commercial building in the heart of Barcelona.
+Like the charismatic building itself, whose façade depicts the legend of Saint George, the furniture designed for it bears Gaudí's unique signature.
+This is evident in both the Batlló Bench and the Batlló Chair Form follows function.
+A rearward-curving seat and a backrest that embraces the sitter give the Batlló Bench ergonomic comfort.

-The Batlló Bench looks more like a sculpture than a bench.
-Although the Batlló Bench is made of solid oak, its delicate and elegant design means that it is by no means bulky or heavy.
-The special design of the Batlló Bench immediately catches the eye and its construction is reminiscent of Siamese chair twins that share the center backrest.
-The two-seater has solid legs that give the Batlló Bench a solid base.
-Together with a concave backrest, this gives the Batlló Bench a certain dynamism and is an expression of the special design of the grand master Gaudí.
+The Batlló Bench resembles a sculpture more than a bench.
+Although made of solid oak, its delicate and elegant design prevents it from appearing bulky or heavy.
+The unique construction of the Batlló Bench immediately catches the eye, reminiscent of Siamese twin chairs sharing a central backrest.
+The two-seater features solid legs that give the Batlló Bench a stable base.
+Together with a concave backrest, this lends the Batlló Bench a certain dynamism and reflects the distinctive design principles of the great master Gaudí.

-In the bedroom, a dressing room, in the hallway or a previously unused niche - the Batlló Bench invites you to linger for a short or long time and, thanks to its compact size, quickly finds its perfect place even without a generous amount of space.
-As a highlight at reception or a seat in an executive office, the Batlló Bench stands for discreet luxury that a connoisseur will recognize and appreciate. white.
-The TAGWERC Design STORE, the furniture in the Batlló collection is not just a piece of furniture - it is both a design object and a piece of art that takes the viewer and user on a journey through design history.
+In the bedroom, a dressing room, the hallway, or a previously unused niche – the Batlló Bench invites you to linger, whether for a short break or a longer period, and thanks to its compact size, it quickly finds its perfect spot even without ample space.
+As a highlight in a reception area or as seating in an executive office, the Batlló Bench embodies understated luxury that a connoisseur recognizes and appreciates.
+The TAGWERC The furniture from the Batlló collection offered by Design STORE is not just furnishings – it is design objects and works of art at the same time, taking the viewer and user on a journey into design history.

-The Batlló Bench is part of the Art Editions of BD Barcelona, which contains exclusively handcrafted art objects - exclusive, unique and of timeless elegance and value.
-As an official partner of BD Barcelona , TAGWERC offers the original designs from the Art Editions of BD Barcelona - such as this unique Batlló Bench - both online and offline.
+The Batlló Bench is part of BD Barcelona's Art Editions collection, which exclusively features handcrafted art objects – unique, timeless in their elegance and value.
+TAGWERC, as an official partner of BD Barcelona, offers the original designs from BD Barcelona's Art Editions collection, including this unique piece, both online and in stores.
+Batlló bench – on.

 • Color